Trevbytes/kyles_critters/testing.md

     - Added pages to add and edit products.
 Added view and url to delete products.
 - [X] A user can request to loan available critters.
     - Added models and forms to handle a user sending in a request form.
-- [ ] A logged in user can add a gallery entry with a picture and basic info.
+- [X] A logged in user can add a gallery entry with a picture and basic info.
+    - Gallery set up.
+An entry can be created and shown in the gallery.

 ---
 ## Known Issues